msdrigg/Roam/docs/src/pages/upcoming-work.md

 ## Roadmap

 -   Current Ongoing
-    -   Can we get rays to spin when connecting (rays.spin?)
-        - Can I have a transparent rays within the text + overlay spinning rays underneath it?
-        - Can I do it with popup instead of menu?
     -   Fix macOS widgets
+        - Respond to feedback assistant request.
+Need to get crash log with the widget simulator crashing
+    -   Get iOS released pushed to app store
+    -   Do better testing on iOS and macOS to test that the system reconnects and stays connected in the following scenarios
+        - After waiting a long time
+        - When re-entering from the background
+        - When powering the TV from OFF state
+        - When reconnecting to the internet
+        - When switching devices

--   Add +30 second mute timer with countdown
+-   Next: Add +30 second mute timer with countdown
     -   Hold mute to mute for +30 seconds
     -   Click again to unmute and cancel it
     -   Show an indicator below mute button line